bartslot/superkit/README.md

 ## Deployment

-SuperKit works seamlessly with Vercel:
+Drift works seamlessly with Vercel:

 1. **Connect your repository** to Vercel
 2. **Set environment variables** in the Vercel dashboard